 There are two phases to the transaction.
 The first phase involving the purchase of a very significant additional reinsurance cover was completed in 2007 and is outlined below.
-The second phase involves seeking the approval of the High Court to transfer Names' obligations to policyholders to another company.
+The second phase involves seeking the approval of the High Court to transfer Names' obligations to policyholders to a new specially formed Group company, Equitas Insurance Limited.
 Further details of the second phase are set out on page 6.